 "I find that my patients are less likely to pick at or attempt to pop a breakout when it is physically covered by something," Nichols said.
 "It isn't necessarily about what is in the patch or mask itself, but the act of covering a pimple itself helps minimize the temptation to pick and spread bacteria overall."

 These hydrocolloid stickers are designed to improve the look of pimples overnight.
-The patches work to absorb gunk in six to eight hours and help reduce redness and irritation.
+The patches work to absorb gunk in six to eight hours and help reduce redness and irritation, according to the brand.
 The translucent matte finish is made to be comfortable and can even be worn under makeup.